bhaibel/betsyhaibel.com/source/talks/bright-metaprogramming-future/script.md

 ---

 You can also do this, which is a little more explicit and stays within the mixin.
-Or you can get rid of the debugging convenience of the NotImplementedError.
+Or you can get rid of the quote-unquote convenience of the NotImplementedError.

 But the fact that all of these are even questions illuminates some of the hidden costs of making a method_missing-driven dynamic interface -- it doesn't play nicely with strategies for good object-oriented design in Ruby, and so defaulting to it when you want easy dynamism makes your code far less extensible later.